HelenHelene/eportfolio/SSD/SSD_Unit07_Activity2.md

 ## Question 4
 ### What capability is achieved by the flask library?

 The Flask library provides the capability to build lightweight, flexible web applications and RESTful APIs.
-Key features include:
+Key features include (Saini, 2024) :

  - **Routing:** Allows defining URL endpoints and associating them with specific handler functions (e.g., /user/<string:name>).
  - **Request handling:** Handles HTTP methods like GET, POST, PUT, and DELETE for creating, reading, updating, and deleting resources.